univention/univention-corporate-server/doc/architecture/classification.rst

 Classification in the IT world
 ******************************

-To comprehend the architecture of Univention Corporate Server (UCS) it is important to understand the origin and where it is located in the world of information technology (IT).
+To comprehend the architecture of Univention Corporate Server (UCS), it is important to understand the origin and where it is located in the world of information technology (IT).